iavcoelho/OLLVM_Workshop/README.md

-# Workshop: OLLVM for the rest of Us
+# Workshop: OLLVM for the rest of us

 This repository contains slides and hands-on materials for the OLLVM workshop.
 The workshop targets a technical audience with minimal security experience and teaches the fundamentals through practical, self-contained tasks.
 Topics include: